What is Helium-Infused Beer and Is It For Sale?

 If you check the date the company or individual initially uploaded the Youtube videos or posts, you’ll often see that it’s April 1st (April Fool's Day).
 Even a few major breweries have gotten in on the April fools’ fun, pretending to have crafted some helium beer and (suddenly) developed high-pitched voices.

-But what is it, where did it come from, and just how do they get the helium in the beer can?
+But what is it, where did it come from, and just how does Stone, Sam Adams, Berkshire Brewing and some random German dudes get the helium in the beer can?
 Keep reading if you want to know the hard truth.
+Or, listening, as The Reality Check podcast discusses the April Fool's Joke as well.

 What is Helium Beer?